Niche Zero Review: The Cult Favourite Grinder Examined

 Alternatives worth considering

-The DF64 around £350-400 offers flat burrs and good retention at a lower price.
+The DF64 around £350-400 gives you flat burrs and good retention at a lower price.
 Build quality is slightly below the Niche, but grind quality is comparable.
 The choice between them is really about conical versus flat burr flavour profiles.

-The Eureka Mignon Single Dose around £350 provides Italian build quality and lower retention than standard Mignon models.
+The Eureka Mignon Single Dose around £350 has solid Italian build quality and lower retention than standard Mignon models.
 The 50mm burrs are smaller than the Niche's 63mm, which means slightly less grind consistency, but it's a solid alternative.
+Our Eureka Mignon vs Niche Zero comparison covers the head-to-head in detail.

 For those wanting to stay in the Niche ecosystem, the Niche Duo around £600 adds filter-focused burrs.
 Worth considering if you make significant amounts of filter coffee alongside espresso.